 TMCC is committed to bringing students, staff, faculty, administrators, and our community together to support sustainability efforts.

 TMCC Bee Campus Committee

-The TMCC Bee Campus USA Committee is devoted to making our campus a better place for pollinators.
+The TMCC Bee Campus USA Committee was established in 2020 and is under the umbrella of the Sustainability Champions Committee; and is devoted to making our campus a better place for pollinators.
 We strive to facilitate learning-service opportunities where students, faculty, administrators, and staff work together to conserve native pollinators by increasing the abundance of native plants, providing nest sites, and reducing the use of pesticides.

 - Create and enhance pollinator habitat on campus by increasing the abundance of native plants and providing nest sites.

 - The Countess Angela Dandini Garden has been adopted as TMCC’s pollinator garden and is a site for native pollinators to visit, eat, rest, pollinate, procreate, and be protected.
 Sitting between the Desert Research Institute and TMCC's Dandini Campus, the native pollinator garden is also a site for all members of the community to visit to enjoy nature, learn more about plants and their pollinators, or find ideas for starting your own pollinator garden.

 - This site is also part of our Parcourse, a 1.28-mile track that runs the periphery of our Dandini Campus.

 - Offer service-learning projects to enhance pollinator habitat.